d4rken-org/octi/README.md

 * Google Drive: Easy to use if all devices use the same account.
 * [K-Server](https://github.com/d4rken/octi-sync-server-kotlin): End-To-End encrypted server that doesn't require a Google account.
-* [J-Server](https://github.com/jakobmoellerdev/octi-sync-server): End-To-End encrypted server if you don't want to use Google Drive (deprecated).

 Hungry for details?
 [Check the wiki](https://github.com/d4rken-org/octi/wiki).
 Still have questions?
 [Join us on discord](https://discord.gg/s7V4C6zuVy)!